 In the event of a recording media failure the error will be indicated on the front panel and by a tone in headphones.
-Possible causes of media failure include a full Compact Flash card or a card not capable of keeping up with the record data.
+Possible causes of media failure include a hard drive is in severe motion which results in recording errors, or a the Compact Flash card filling up while recording.
+If both hard drive and CF are selected for recording, recording will continue on the medium without the failure.